 Where is the state in all of this?
 Its typical role has been to secure the conditions for capital accumulation, frequently at the expense of workers and our communities.
 And the federal government is trying to play that usual role now, as corporate bailouts in the recent CARES Act illustrate.
-But there are limits to both fiscal bailouts and monetary tools in the face of conditions in which aggregate demand has fallen precipitously in multiple sectors of the economy, and according to Jerome Ross in Tribune “total debt reached $253 trillion in late 2019, or the equivalent of 322% of global GDP.”
+But there are limits to both fiscal bailouts and monetary tools in the face of conditions in which aggregate demand has fallen precipitously in multiple sectors of the economy.
+According to Jerome Ross in Tribune “total debt reached $253 trillion in late 2019, or the equivalent of 322% of global GDP.”

-Indeed, today, at the state and local level, the usual role of the state has been overshadowed by an unaccustomed and opposite one: through enforcing shelter-in-place orders, state sectors are literally forcing businesses deemed non-essential to the pandemic response to shut down.
+Indeed, today, at the state and local level, the usual role of the state has been overshadowed by an unaccustomed and opposite one: Through enforcing shelter-in-place orders, state sectors are literally forcing businesses deemed non-essential to the pandemic response to shut down.
 It is as if the state were siding — if only in a tentative, uneven, and half-hearted way — with militant workers who are fighting for their lives against bosses who care more about stemming their losses than about the death of their workforce.

-An iconic example took place in the San Francisco Bay Area when local officials stared down billionaire Elon Musk, who fought a losing battle to keep his 10,0000-worker Tesla facility open.
+An iconic example took place in the San Francisco Bay Area when local officials stared down billionaire Elon Musk who fought a losing battle to keep his 10,000-worker Tesla facility open.
 (One local official added, bringing to mind the demand of GE workers organizing to force the conversion of their factories to emergency production, “If you were to transition to manufacturing ventilators, or other equipment intended to aid in the fight against Covid-19,” the plant could stay open.)